 When she was 18 years old, Carey and her friend, singer Brenda K. Starr, went to a party hosted by CBS Records.
 Starr convinced Carey to bring along one of her demo tapes.
 She intended to give the tape to Columbia’s Jerry Greenberg, but Tommy Mottola, the president of Columbia Records (later Sony), intercepted it before she could hand it to Greenberg.
 After listening to the tape on the way home from the party, Mottola signed Carey immediately and set her to work on her first album, Mariah Carey (1990) which included four No. 1 singles: “Vision of Love,” “Love Takes Time,” “Some Day,” and “I Don’t Wanna Cry.”

-Her second album Emotions was released in 1992; the title track became her fifth No. 1 single, and included hits “Can’t Let Go” and “Make it Happen.”a voice coach and opera singer.
-Carey is known as one of the top “pop divas” of the 1990s, having sold more than 80 million albums worldwide.
-Her voice spans more than five octaves and she writes most of her own music.
+Her second album Emotions was released in 1992; the title track became her fifth No. 1 single, and included hits “Can’t Let Go” and “Make it Happen.”
+Carey’s voice spans more than five octaves and she writes most of her own music.

 In June 1993, Carey married Mottola in a spectacular ceremony at Manhattan’s St. Thomas Episcopal Church.
 The couple divorced in 1998.